soma-smart/doc-devlens/docs/7 - How to get projects variables/Dataiku.md

 # Dataiku

-# Dataiku project variables
+# Dataiku Project Variables

-**Devlens** can retreive your projects variables directly from your cloud easily:
+**Devlens** can retrieve your [project variables](https://doc.dataiku.com/dss/latest/variables/index.html) directly from your cloud easily:

-- Each time you initiate a dataiku analyze , **Devlens** will check if there is any Project variables availables.
+- Each time you initiate a Dataiku analysis, **Devlens** will check if there are any project variables available.
-- Then an annotator can use the values to do any process you want.
+- Then an annotator can use the values to perform any process you want.

-For example, the `ENV VAR IN TABLE NAME` annotators is able to annotate any portion of SQL clause where there is a Environnement variables in the table name.
-It will give you the value of that variables directly in the annotation
+For example, the `ENV VAR IN TABLE NAME` annotator is able to annotate any portion of an SQL clause where there is an environment variable in the table name.
+It will give you the value of that variable directly in the annotation.